 Should the EU fully implement its plans, we anticipate higher operating costs in order to be compliant.

 We therefore plan to pass on the cost of compliance, as we have done with other forms of environmental regulatory costs in the past.
-This will depend on the price of the EUAs and on whether the shipping industry’s involvement is phased-in over several years, or required 100% from day one.
+This will depend on the price of the EUAs and on whether the shipping industry’s involvement is phased-in over several required 100% from day one.

 MSC will make calculations beginning on the day the system is introduced by the EU and will review them monthly, based on a benchmark public index for EUA prices.
-Each trade, comprising a number of MSC services, will have its own charging structure for inbound and outbound cargo to compensate for the new costs from the need to acquire these allowances.
+Each trade, comprising MSC services, will have its own charging structure for inbound and outbound cargo to compensate for the new costs from the need to acquire these allowances.

 Compliance cost examples